alexkjames/Speleothems_and_Insolation/_build/html/_sources/intro.md

-# Global Speleothem Analysis Reveals State-Dependent Rainbelt Response to Orbital Forcing
+# Global Speleothem Analysis Reveals State-Dependent Hydrological Response to Orbital Forcing

 This repository contains the notebooks used to generate figures and conduct analysis from the paper *Global Speleothem Analysis Reveals State-Dependent Rainbelt Response to Orbital Forcing*.